How is Māori land different from ordinary land?

 If your aunt left a will naming you as the successor, you can apply to be the sole successor; if there is no will and you have siblings, they too must be included in your succession application.

-More information about succession is in the Māori Land Court booklet, Succession.
+More information about succession is on the Māori Land Court website.